gzmarisa/MDEXPdatalogging/README.md

 # MDEXPdatalogging
-#test_serial_log_multiple_seccontrol is the python code that does the data logging for the system
+#test_serial_log_multiple_seccontrol.py is the python code that does the data logging for the system
+#datareading.py is the python code that analyzes the data that is produced by the data logging python code